Jennifer-Francis-Nkpornwi/Jennifer-Francis-Nkpornwi/README.md

 # Jennifer Francis-Nkpornwi | Business Analyst

-I'm a Business Analyst with a background in sales operations and customer experience, bringing 9+ years of cross-functional business exposure to every problem I analyse.
+I'm a Business Analyst with a background in sales operations and customer experience, bringing over 7 years of cross-functional business exposure to every problem I analyse.

 My work sits at the intersection of process improvement, stakeholder needs, and data — translating messy real-world business problems into structured, actionable solutions.